 Volunteer for One of Our Restoration Projects

-2016 has been a great year for the Guardians’ Restoration Program helping to improve watershed health and wildlife habitat across New Mexico.
+Its been a great year for the Guardians’ Restoration Program helping to improve watershed health and wildlife habitat across New Mexico.
 If you would like to be kept abreast of our upcoming tree planting and restoration projects, sign up on our email list.

 From stuffing envelopes to organizing and helping at our events, plus everything in between, WildEarth Guardians always needs volunteers.
 Whether you have just a few hours to give or would like to make a regular commitment of your time, we will put you to work on tasks that suit your interest and availability.
 Contact us to get started.

 Are you willing to donate your wildlife, wild places or climate and energy photos to WildEarth Guardians?
 We are always on the lookout for new images to use on our website and in print materials.
 Please send inquiry or relevant images to our Communications Director Dave Levine.
 We are also always on the lookout for photographers for our events who have the ability to give us the images in a quick turn around.
 If you are interested send us an email here.

 At WildEarth Guardians, you have the opportunity to gain important skills in conservation work.
 Since conservation advocacy involves working in the scientific, legal, and policy arenas, working with WildEarth Guardians will give you an excellent opportunity to explore these fields and professions.
 In addition, you’ll participate in our nationally recognized innovative conservation strategies that seek to mobilize citizens and decision makers to better protect our environment.

 WildEarth Guardians has the following open internship positions:

 Non-profit Administration Intern, full or part-time, this is an unpaid position